gabors-data-analysis/da-coding-rstats/lecture13-feature-engineering/README.md

 This lecture introduces feature engineering practices and focuses on simple methods used in [Gabor's book](https://gabors-data-analysis.com/) and its [case studies]((https://github.com/gabors-data-analysis/da_case_studies)).
 It utilizes [wms-management-survey](https://gabors-data-analysis.com/datasets/#wms-management-survey) dataset for manipulation of (multiple) variable(s) into a new one and [bisnode-firms](https://gabors-data-analysis.com/datasets/#bisnode-firms) dataset to show more elaborate techniques such as imputing, nonlinear transformations and winsorizing.

 The lecture (partially) uses the following case studies:
   - [Chapter 01, C: Management quality: data collection](https://gabors-data-analysis.com/casestudies/#ch01c-management-quality-data-collection)
   - [Chapter 04, A: Management quality and firm size: describing patterns of association](https://gabors-data-analysis.com/casestudies/#ch04a-management-quality-and-firm-size-describing-patterns-of-association)
   - [Chapter 08, C: Measurement error in hotel ratings](https://gabors-data-analysis.com/casestudies/#ch08c-measurement-error-in-hotel-ratings) as homework
   - [Chapter 17, A: Predicting firm exit: probability and classification](https://gabors-data-analysis.com/casestudies/#ch17a-predicting-firm-exit-probability-and-classification)

+*Note: this is rather an introduction to feature engineering, emphasizing the importance of what kind of (basic) transformations are necessary with the variables.
+However, the literature rather thinks of feature engineering as a complex, usually machine learning-based method, to create new variables.
+Main applications are converting texts, pictures, videos, web-page content, etc into data-analysis-ready variables.*

 ## Learning outcomes